renatawong/renatawong.github.io/_posts/2024-07-31-formation-quantum-ai-biomedical-research-lab.md

   - QBR Lab
 ---

 The Quantum AI Biomedical Research Lab will be established at Chang Gung University, Department of Artificial Intelligence.
-It will focus on the three areas specified in its name: quantum information science, artificial intelligene, and biomedical applications.
+It will focus on the three areas specified in its name: quantum information science, artificial intelligence, and biomedical applications.
 Stay tuned.